 Riding an e-bike is exhilarating.
 Acceleration and hill-climbing are effortless and if you tire yourself with pedaling you can recover while cruising on electric power.

 There are three modes of use: 1) pedal assist, 2) manual throttle, and 3) regular unassisted bike riding.
 In pedal-assist mode, a cadence sensor on the pedal crank signals the controller when you are pedaling and supplements your effort with motor power.
 Some e-bikes have up to nine levels of pedal assist, the Ancheer has three.
 At the lowest level, the assist is barely noticeable but helpful.
 The mid-level assist is a good compromise.
 The high level runs the bike to a higher speed than I can pedal.

 I prefer the manual throttle mode.
 There is a twist control on the right handlebar that lets you control exactly how much power the electric motor will deliver.
-I especially like the throttle mode when crossing a busy street from a standstill as it will accelerate the bike very quickly when also pedaling.
+The throttle mode is especially nice when crossing a busy street from a standstill as it will accelerate the bike very quickly when also pedaling.

-Soon after I got my Ancheer 26-inch folding electric bicycle, I built the data logger described in another post: https://w4krl.com/e-bike-logger/ The logger directly measures battery voltage and current, and calculates wattage.
-It also records calculated energy consumption in terms of ampere-hours and watt-hours.
-It writes this data to a microSD card every second.
-The datafile can be opened in a spreadsheet application like Excel to analyze and graph the data.
+Soon after I got my Ancheer 26-inch folding electric bicycle, I built the data logger described in another post: https://w4krl.com/e-bike-logger/ The logger directly measures battery voltage and current and calculates wattage.
+It records calculated energy consumption in terms of ampere-hours and watt-hours and writes this data to a microSD card every second.
+The data file can be opened in a spreadsheet application like Excel to analyze and graph the data.